Oleg Skripochka

-Oleg Ivanovich Skripochka (Оле́г Ива́нович Скри́почка; born 24 December 1969 in Nevinnomyssk, Stavropol Krai, Russian SFSR, Soviet Union) is a Russian engineer and cosmonaut.
-In 2011 he was in space serving as an Expedition 25/26 crewmember.
+Oleg Ivanovich Skripochka (Оле́г Ива́нович Скри́почка; born 24 December 1969 in Nevinnomyssk, Stavropol Krai, Russian SFSR, Soviet Union) is a Russian engineer and former cosmonaut.
+In 2011, he was in space serving as an Expedition 25/26 crewmember.

 On 12 April 2011, Skripochka was awarded the titles of Hero of the Russian Federation and Pilot-Cosmonaut of the Russian Federation for courage and heroism in the implementation of long-duration space flight on the International Space Station.

 Education

 He was born into a soldier's family and lived in Nevinnomyssk in the North Caucasus, in Petropavlovsk-Kamchatsky in the Russian Far East and in Zaporizhia in Soviet Ukraine.
 Skripochka entered the Bauman Moscow State Technical University after graduating from high school in Zaporizhia in 1987.
 He graduated in 1993 from the university with a diploma of mechanical engineer in rocket construction.

 Experience

 Skripochka worked as a test-metal worker between 1987 and 1991 and as a Technician between 1991 and 1993 in the scientific-industrial association project bureau at Energia.
 After graduating from the Bauman Moscow State Technical University, from August 1993 to August 1997 he worked as an engineer in Energia RSC project bureau on the development of transport and cargo vehicles.